shivanshdave/2020-432/classes/class21/README.md

 ## Announcements

 1. There is a [Minute Paper after today's class](https://bit.ly/432-2020-minute-21).
 Complete it by Sunday at 9 AM to make the feedback and avoid worried emails from Dr. Love.
+2. I'm likely going to either implement a password or registration requirements for our Zoom classes after today's class.
+If you don't remember the course password, Dr. Love will remind you.

 ## Upcoming Deliverables (see the [Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md) for a complete list)